call-me-3v/tuition_cost_analysis/README.md

 # tuition_cost_analysis
 This is an analysis of tuition cost in different states in United State of America using Python

-The libraries below must be iinstalled and imported when work in an pyhton environment.
+The libraries below must be iinstalled and imported when working in any python environment.

 import pandas as pd
 import matplotlib.pyplot as plt